-- Request a copy of your high school transcript from your high school guidance office.
+- Request a copy of your high school transcript from your high school guidance office/counselor.

-- Send your dual enrollment application and official High School transcript to the GRCC Admissions Office.
+- Send your Dual Enrollment application and official High School transcript to the GRCC Academic Outreach Office.

-Students are required to attend the Dual Enrollment Orientation program.
+Students are required to participate in one of several different types of Dual Enrollment Orientation opportunities (online or in person).
 Details are sent in the admissions letter.

 Winter – October 15